ashutosh20770909/Lamp_Stack/220241_solution.md

 ## Your zeroth approach below

-Reasoning - %%% Type your approach here %%%
+Reasoning - %%% changed int ved[] to char ved[]%%%

 ```
-%%% Replace this with the 0th challenge answer %%%
+%%% What manual page do you want? %%%
 ```

 ---